kirby-tools/kirby-seo-audit/README.md

 - Kirby & Kirby SEO Audit version
 - Browser environment (name, version, operating system)
 - Global and section configuration (without any sensitive information)
-- Steps to reproduce the bug (Steps to reproduce the bug (if no reproduction is provided))
+- Steps to reproduce the bug (if no reproduction is provided)
 - Screenshots or screen recordings if applicable

 ## Feedback